 Three-year-old children need opportunities to move and to be stimulated.
 Therefore, make sure you have plenty of “activities” for children at your 3rd birthday party.
-It could be as simple as putting out buckets for a ball toss, to hiring a balloon maker or bringing in a petting zoo.
+It could be as simple as putting out buckets for a ball toss, hiring a balloon maker, or bringing in a petting zoo.
 Here are a few activities to entertain your 3-year-olds:

 - Hand out an item for the kids to use or wear at the party (princess wands, Mickey ears, Troll hair, etc) – Let’s face it, kids love to get stuff!